sftcd/openssl/esnistuff/nginx.md

 ## TODO/Improvements...

-- Change ``mk_esnikeys`` to be able to spit out files for ``ssl_esnikeyfile`` uses as well as separate public and private files.
-For now you need to make those by hand, which isn't hard but is tedious;-)
 - Figure out how to get nginx to use openssl as a shared object.
 - It'd be better if the ``ssl_esnikeydir`` were a "global" setting probably (like ``error_log``) but I need to figure out how to get that to work still.